-Unless otherwise stated Subpart, in this when the regulations of this Zoning Overlay impose a different restriction upon the use of buildings or land, or upon the height of buildings, or require other conditions than are imposed or required by other ordinances, other than those ordinances approving Planned Unit Development (PUD) adopted prior to this Subpart, the provisions of this Subpart shall control.
-Additionally, the parking requirements of this Zoning Overlay shall supersede any conflicting parking requirements set forth in Part 6 of the Zoning Code.
-It is intended that this Subpart shall be applied to support the characteristics RA/CRA designation and Redevelopment/Overlay Area and to guide development and redevelopment to support the goals and objectives contained in the Comprehensive Plan and the RA/CRA Redevelopment Plan.
+A. Unless otherwise stated in this Subpart, when the regulations of this Zoning Overlay impose a different restriction upon the use of buildings or land, or upon the height of buildings, or require other conditions than are imposed or required by other ordinances, other than those ordinances approving Planned Unit Development (PUD) adopted prior to this Subpart, the provisions of this Subpart shall control.
+Additionally, the parking requirements of Zoning Overlay shall supersede any conflicting parking requirements set forth in Part 6 of the Zoning Code.
+It is intended that this Subpart shall be applied to support the RA/CRA designation and characteristics Redevelopment/Overlay Area and to guide development redevelopment to support the goals and objectives contained in the Comprehensive Plan and the RA/CRA Redevelopment Plan.

 - B. When a parcel extends beyond the boundaries of the Overlay Area as described, the entire parcel will be subject to the regulations of this Subpart.
 If a property within the Overlay Area is aggregated with a property outside the boundaries of the Overlay Area, the entire aggregated parcel will be subject to the regulations set forth in this Subpart.
-The term "aggregation" means the zoning doctrine of merging separate and adjoining lots for purposes of determining and applying zoning requirements and/or building parameters. - C. Rezoning amendments to PUD zoning districts are permitted so long as the PUD zoning district does not circumvent the regulations contained within this Subpart. - D. Regulations of this Zoning Overlay are not applicable to RLD zoning districts or RMD-A zoning districts. - E. Single family residential uses not located in any RLD or RMD-A zoning district which are legally non-conforming on July 1, 2019 may be continued; provided, however, that: - 1.
-The structure of the non-conforming use shall not be enlarged, extended, reconstructed, moved or structurally altered except to change the use of the structure to a use permitted in the district.
+The term "aggregation" means the zoning doctrine of merging separate and adjoining lots for purposes of determining and applying zoning requirements and/or building parameters. - C. Rezoning amendments to PUD zoning districts are permitted so long as the PUD zoning district does not circumvent the regulations contained within this Subpart. - D. Regulations of this Zoning Overlay are not applicable to RLD zoning districts or RMD-A zoning districts. - E. Single family residential uses not located in any RLD or RMD-A zoning district which are legally non-conforming on the effective date of this Subpart may be continued; provided, however, that:

+- 1. The structure of the non-conforming use shall not be enlarged, extended, reconstructed, moved or structurally altered except to change the use of the structure to a use permitted in the district.
 It shall not be divided nor shall a structure be added on the premises except for purposes and in a manner conforming to the regulations for the district in which these structures and premises are located and in compliance with this Subpart. - 2.
 Where a non-conforming use is superseded by a permitted use, a structure or structures and premises in combination shall thereafter conform to the regulations for the district in which the structure is located and for this Subpart.
-The non-conforming residential use shall not thereafter be resumed and no other non-conforming use shall be permitted.
+The non-conforming residential use shall not thereafter be resumed and no other non-conforming use shall be permitted. - 3.
+Except where governmental action impedes or denies access or governmental action requires upgrading of the premises, if the non-conforming residential use ceases for any reason for a period of 12 consecutive months, a subsequent use shall conform to the regulations of the district in which the use is located and this Subpart. - F. Unless otherwise specified in this Subpart, non-conforming development characteristics such as, but not necessarily limited to, site layout; building form and finish materials; building location; parking; lighting; walkways; and screening for non-residential and multi-family uses that are located in any character area shall be required to bring the existing non-conforming characteristics into compliance upon reoccupation of the structure when such use ceases